 Hygiene and Social Distancing

-Catholic Education in the Archdiocese of Canberra & Goulburn, is focusing maintaining the best possible hygiene standards for staff and students.
-All Catholic schools in the Archdiocese of Canberra & Goulburn have been asked to ensure school-wide hygiene practices such as hand washing are in place, encouraged and maintained and that signage is displayed around good hand hygiene, preventing the spread of germs, coughing and sneezing.
+Catholic Education in the Archdiocese of Canberra & Goulburn, is focusing on maintaining the best possible hygiene standards for staff and students.
+All Catholic schools in the Archdiocese of Canberra & Goulburn have been asked to ensure school-wide hygiene practices (such as hand washing) are in place, encouraged and maintained, and that signage is displayed around good hand hygiene, preventing the spread of germs, coughing and sneezing.